Jonathan, son of Kevin:

 Immortus' scheme involves putting out ads for giving people super powers, knowing that Rick will look into it.
 Rick is captured by Immortus.
 Cap goes to investigate and Immortus tells Cap that the rest of the Avengers told Immortus that the best way to control Cap was to kidnap Rick.
 Cap doesn't quite believe it (i'm amazed he can even follow it; i barely can) but still goes off in a huff to confront the other Avengers and bring them back to Immortus.
 Immortus makes each of them fight an analogue from the past (except the Wasp).

 Then the Masters of Evil show up and Cap goes back in time to rescue Rick and... oh it's just a mess.
-In the end the Enchantress sends everyone back in time and i have a headache.
+In the end the Enchantress reverses everything and i have a headache.

 I don't understand Immortus' motivation in this story at all.
 In later stories he won't be a bad guy exactly, but here he seems to just be bored and looking for something fun to do, like hang out with Nazis and evil gods.
 Admittedly, that does sound like a good time.